Health and Safety Advisor (formerly known as Workplace Health and Safety Officer)

 30 or more workers normally employed at the workplace means, during the current year, at least 30 workers are employed, or are likely to be employed, for a total of any 40 days during the year.

 To calculate the ‘30 workers or more’:

 - 30 workers do not have to be employed at the workplace every day

 - the workers do not have to work full days for the 40 days

-- regular volunteers should be included.
+- itinerant workers and regular volunteers are included.

 - full time, part time, casual and temporary employees

 - paid or unpaid staff in tuckshops, canteens, uniform or book shops and security stations.